 2. Stress-Free Vacations

 Vacation simply isn’t vacation if you’re working, period!
 You work very, very hard and deserve to turn of your phone and ignore your email on vacation.
 But let’s face it: if you’re the only one working for your business, you simply won’t be able to.
 If you haven’t had a day off in months—or years—give yourself a break by partnering with a VA, even if it’s just for a few weeks during your vacation so that you can truly rest and enjoy yourself.
 Besides, what’s the point of paying for a vacation that you’re just working through?

 [Tweet “If you haven’t had a day off in months—or years—give yourself a break.”]

 3. Room for Self-Care

-When you’re the boss—and the sole employee—there’s no one to take your place if you get sick, have to schedule an appointment at the dentist, or if you need to take a “personal day”.
-Despite the glamorous idea of working for yourself allowing for a super flexible, open schedule, many entrepreneurs find that they’re putting in far more than 40 hours per week and working through things like illnesses and family emergencies—until they get help, that is!
+When you’re the boss, there’s no one to take your place if you get sick, have to schedule an appointment at the dentist, or if you need to take a “personal day”.
+Despite the glamorous idea of working for yourself, allowing for a super flexible, open schedule, many entrepreneurs find that they’re putting in far more than 40 hours per week and working through things like illnesses and family emergencies—until they get help, that is!
 Even if your virtual assistant only works for you a few hours a week, she can serve as a second set of eyes and hands to get work done when you need a sick day or massage.
 Additionally, partnering with a virtual assistant will give your schedule more of that open, flexible feel that likely helped attract you to entrepreneurship in the first place.
-(Tip: make sure your business has a procedure manual in place so that your VA can pick up a task last-minute if necessary!)
+(Tip: make sure your business has a procedure manual in place so that your VA can pick up a task last minute if necessary!)